 Mr. Ames lives and works in State College, Pennsylvania, and has a bachelor's degree in English from the Pennsylvania State University.
 His Studio One portrait studio is located in the heart of downtown in the Calder II Building.
 In his spare time, hiking, travel and photography create an enjoyable mix of memories and images in lasting photos.

 A small town at the very center of Pennsylvania, State College owes most of its culture to Penn State University, for which it derives its name, and Mr. Ames is a Life Member of the Penn State Alumni Association.

-Over the past 20 years, Mr. Ames has specialized in landscapes, architecture, photojournalism, commercial photography and portraits.
+Over the past 20 years, Mr. Ames has specialized in landscapes, architecture, photojournalism, commercial photography, portraits and weddings.
 Combining this experience elevates each image.

 What is photojournalism?